 - Good Fit – The candidate may be a great fit and you invite them onto the board.
 Woohoo!
 That’s a win!

 - In The Future – The candidate is interested in the mission of your nonprofit, but not in serving on the board.
-They could become a donor, advocate, employee, or future board member.
+They could become a donor, advocates, employees, or future board member.
 Don’t lose touch with them.

-- Referral – The candidate is not interested in serving on the board is not the best fit, but they know someone who might be.
-Follow up on the referal if needed.
+- Referral – The candidate who is not interested in serving on the board is not the best fit, but they know someone who might be.
+Follow up on the referral if needed.

-You will discern their fit in the mix by asking good questions that help you fill our your needs matrix for candidates.
+You will discern their fit in the mix by asking good questions that help you fill your needs matrix for candidates.
 Understand their life experience.
 Have they served on a board before?
 When and where?
-What did they like most/least.
+What did they like most/least?

 Do they have volunteer or nonprofit connections in their past or present?

 Be sure to also get to know their personality.
 Are they more interested in the social impact of their organization, or how impressive their resume’ is?

 6. Invitation To Serve On The Board Of Directors

 Once you have finished evaluating your board candidates, you will hopefully have your top picks.
 Now it is time to invite them to the board.